GGar99/GetItDone/README.md

-To incorporate the default Create React App instructions into your "Get It Done" app README in a concise and informative manner, you can merge the essential information with the details specific to your app.
-Here's how you might structure it:

 Get It Done App
 Overview
 Get It Done is a collaborative task management tool designed for efficient tracking of grocery lists and household chores.
 Built for simplicity and ease of use, it allows you and your partner to keep all your tasks in sync.